 Michael Kraten, PhD, CPA specializes in the analysis of business opportunities and risks with complex factors and highly uncertain outcomes.
 He is a Professor Of Accounting at Houston Baptist University (HBU), where he designed and now teaches courses in entrepreneurial accounting / finance, ESG/ Sustainability accounting, and advanced financial and management accounting.
 He is Chair of Accounting, Economics, and Finance programs at HBU.

-Dr. Kraten began his career in the assurance, advisory, and management consulting practices of Deloitte, one of the “Big Four” global accounting firms.
-After serving as a Management Consulting Partner in the New York headquarters office of BDO, then the sixth largest global accounting firm, he co-founded the entrepreneurial consulting practice AQPQ.
-The acronym refers to the academic and practitioner qualifications of the firm.
+Michael began his career in the assurance and consulting practices of Deloitte.
+After serving as a Consulting Partner at BDO, then the sixth largest global accounting firm, he co-founded the boutique management consulting practice AQPQ.
+The acronym refers to their academic and practitioner qualifications.

-Dr. Kraten has published in the Journal of Banking and Finance, the International Journal of Accounting, Research in Accounting Regulation, the CPA Journal, the Journal of Financial Planning, Accounting and the Public Interest, and other major outlets.
-His handbook Business Planning and Entrepreneurship: An Accounting Approach is published by Business Expert Press.
+Michael authored or co-authored thirty peer reviewed articles in the Journal of Banking and Finance, the International Journal of Accounting, Research in Accounting Regulation, the CPA Journal, the Journal of Financial Planning, Accounting and the Public Interest, and elsewhere.
+He authored more than five hundred blog posts and numerous book chapters, newsletters, and podcasts for Wiley, Routledge, Henry Stewart, Kaplan, and other publishers.
+And he authored a book on Business Planning and Entrepreneurship for Business Expert Press.

-Dr. Kraten has earned a PhD in Behavioral Accounting from the University of Connecticut and a MPPM in Public and Private Management from Yale University.
-Previously, he earned a BBA in Public Accounting from Baruch College of the City University of New York.
-He is licensed as a Certified Public Accountant in the state of Connecticut.
+He earned a PhD in Behavioral Accounting from the University of Connecticut and a MPPM in Public and Private Management from Yale University.
+He also earned a BBA in Public Accounting from Baruch College of the City University of New York.
+He is licensed as a Certified Public Accountant.